-As with any cat, it is wise to keep your Toyger as an indoors-only cat to prevent exposure to infections, fights, predators, and thieves.
-As they are still only to be found for a premium price, that is even more incentive to protect your Toyger.
+As with any cat, it is wise to keep your toyger as an indoor-only cat to prevent exposure to infections, fights, predators, and thieves (they are sold at a premium price and considered one of the most expensive breeds).

 Common Health Problems

 Toygers are still very uncommon, so there is not much history to make solid conclusions about their common ailments.
 They may have a greater risk of heart murmurs.

 Diet and Nutrition

 Toygers don't have any special dietary requirements apart from those of domestic shorthair cats.
 Be sure to provide your cat with high-quality wet and dry food and give your cat access to fresh, clean water.
 Obesity can reduce your cat's lifespan, so discuss any weight gain with your veterinarian.